a10networks/a10-terraform/README.md

-then before you start, simply run:
+Before starting the process, run the following command:

 ```
 > source my-terraform-provider-creds
 ```

-Next, as most of the examples leverage modules ( reusable templates ), you must first import or "get" them.
+As most of the examples leverage modules ( reusable templates ), first import or "get" them.

 - terraform get
   - In many cases, the modules reference a remote link as the source so internet connectivity will be required.